Dunning-Hotopp-Lab/Direct_RNA_Sequencing/README.md

                         Minimum required positional depth within a region.
 Reads mapping to positions that are below this threshold are tossed and new distinct subregions are created from the remaining runs of positions.
   --candidate_offset_len CANDIDATE_OFFSET_LEN
-                        Some of the operon transcript candidates may have very close start or end coordinates.
+                        Some of the transcript candidates may have very close start or end coordinates.
 When encountering a start or end coordinate, ensure the next candidate position is at minimum <offset_length> bases away.
   --depth_delta_threshold DEPTH_DELTA_THRESHOLD
                         If the absolute change of depth between two consecutive positions exceeds this number, consider this a potential start